 You can even do virus scanning on the router, if you’re willing to incur a bit of a speed penalty to do so.
 It’s based on Clam AV, so the additional protection for Windows PCs already running competent antivirus would be negligible, but it might be a nice additional layer of protection for Android devices.

-If you’re willing to spend $200 on a router, rather than buying a high-end model, you’ll do much better buying an inexpensive off-lease desktop PC–be sure to get one with a gigabit NIC and as many open PCI Express slots as possible, such as an HP dc5850–and a wireless NIC and a second wired NIC.
-Or, for the best hardware support, use Pfsense for routing and pair it with one or more 802.11ac-capable access points to handle the wireless.
+If you’re willing to spend $200 on a router, rather than buying a high-end model, you’ll do much better buying an inexpensive off-lease workstation.
+Here’s my budget Pfsense build with workstation parts.
+For the best hardware support, use Pfsense for routing and pair it with one or more 802.11ac-capable access points to handle the wireless.
 Not only will you get better protection, you’ll get a faster Internet connection thanks to all that caching.

 And the upside to Pfsense as opposed to any consumer router, and even aftermarket firmware like DD-WRT, is that you get updates more frequently.